-NewSong is an independent music organization with the following two-fold mission:
+Now in its sixteenth year, NewSong Music is an independent artist development organization and independent record label with the following two-fold mission:

-Over the past ten years, NewSong has achieved its mission by producing the following programs and events:
+Since 2001, NewSong Music has achieved its mission by producing the following programs and events:

-Our record label, established to work hand in hand with exceptional talent that we identify within our community of artists.
-Our releases from Diana Jones, Chris Velan, Jeff Ellis, Amber Rubarth, Arthur Alligood, and Bryyn (fall 2012) have received critical acclaim.
+Our independent and award winning record label, established to work hand in hand with truly exceptional talent that we identify within our community of artists.
+Our releases from Rachael Kilgour, Max Hatt/Edda Glass, the Cardinal Sons, Diana Jones, Chris Velan, Amber Rubarth, Arthur Alligood and others have all received critical acclaim.

 Live music concerts, series and events, curated by NewSong Music and held across the country that showcase talented NewSong artists and alumni, including former contest finalists and winners, and label artists.
 Recent series include this year’s recent ‘Summer on the Plaza’ series presented with Arts Brookfield ), the NewSong Emerging Artist Series @ Lincoln Center for the Performing Arts in the David Rubenstein Atrium (NYC) and the upcoming ‘Verse–>Refrain: An Exploration of Song’ series at the Kennedy Center for the Performing Arts in Washington, D.C.